Mike Ballard

 Michael Aaron Ballard (born February 6, 1984) is a former professional baseball pitcher.

-Baseball career
+He played in the Chinese Professional Baseball League (CPBL) for the Brother Elephants.
+He is a phantom ballplayer, having spent a day on the active roster of the Baltimore Orioles without making an appearance.

 Amateur career

 Ballard went to Ocean Lakes High School, where he led the team to a second-place finish in the 2001 Virginia AAA State Tournament, setting a school record in ERA with a 0.69 ERA.
 He was drafted in the 50th round, 1474th overall, in the 2002 MLB Draft by the Minnesota Twins, but he decided to go to the University of Virginia.

 His 2003 season was cut short due to injury, where, in his seven starts, he had a 1.93 ERA in 7 starts.
 He missed all of 2004 due to injury.
 He was solid in 2005, where he went 8–3 with a 3.54 ERA over 15 starts.
 In 2005, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.
 Ballard was drafted again by the Minnesota Twins, in the 47th round, 1415th overall, of the 2005 Draft, but decided to stay for his senior year.
 His senior year was less impressive, with a 4.09 ERA, despite having a 9–3 record and two complete games.
-He was drafted in the 14th round, 418th overall, by the Texas Rangers in the 2006 MLB Draft, and decided to sign.